 Customer Experience Takes the Place of Customer Service

-This is not necessarily the way of the future, as organisations now are seeing value in funnelling their energy towards the customer experience.
+This is not necessarily the way of the future, as organisations now are seeing value in funneling their energy towards the customer experience.
 The difference between “service and experience” is simple, customer experience is the body of the relationship between the consumer and business over time.
 In its entirety.
 Organisations now are interested in building and improving upon the customer experience rather than customer service.

 So, just how can my small business utilise the newer model of customer experience bearing in mind all of our channels?